To Read or Not to Read

 While I already knew these things before I ‘read’ this next book, I wanted to mention some things not to do…

-I won’t utter the name of this particular book, but just know, as my readers, that pages and pages of exposition, or of a meaningless fight scene, are probably bad ideas.
+I won’t utter the name of this particular book, but just know, as my readers, that pages and pages of exposition, or of many meaningless fight scenes, are probably bad ideas.
 Constantly repeating a character’s eye and hair color every time the character comes back into view is another example of what not to do, and if you’re going to use mental illness in the book, please, please research first hand experiences...or just don’t use mental illness at all.
-Having extremely overpowered characters with zero stakes makes everything that happens utterly meaningless, and putting something in your book simply for the rep or brownie points isn’t going to do you or your book any favors.
+Having extremely overpowered characters with zero stakes makes everything that happens utterly meaningless, and putting something in your book simply for the rep or brownie points isn’t going to do you or your book any favors when the characters have no substance.
 Writing a book is not about checking off all the boxes on your list of all the things you can cram into it just to say there’s representation, it only ends with your characters as flat, forgettable shells of people.
 As a final note, please don’t use your book as a platform for hot takes… That’s what a blog is for. ;)

 There are so many books out there!
 I know how overwhelming it can be to find a good book, and a ‘good book’ is absolutely subjective; you don’t have to choose the mainstream publishing houses to find something you like, though.
 Don’t be afraid to try out indie books, and in fact, I highly encourage it.
 You might be surprised by what you find!
 And it can be hard to decide what it is you’ve actually learned by reading something, if that is your goal… Sometimes, you won’t really know until years after you’ve read it.
 These things tend to seep in slowly, while at other times can jump right out at you.
 Don’t be discouraged!